SECURITIES AND EXCHANGE COMMISSION

 Factors associated with climate change could adversely affect our business.

 We use natural gas, diesel fuel, gasoline, and electricity in our distribution and warehouse operations.
 Government regulations limiting carbon dioxide and other greenhouse gas emissions may increase compliance and merchandise costs, and other regulation affecting energy inputs could materially affect our profitability.
-Climate change, extreme weather conditions, wildfires, droughts and rising sea levels could affect our ability to procure commodities at costs and in quantities we currently experience.
+Climate change, extreme weather conditions, and rising sea levels could affect our ability to procure commodities at costs and in quantities we currently experience.
 We also sell a substantial amount of gasoline, the demand for which could be impacted by concerns about climate change and which face increased regulation.

 Failure to meet financial market expectations could adversely affect the market price and volatility of our stock.

 We believe that the price of our stock currently reflects high market expectations for our future operating results.
-Any failure to meet or delay in meeting these expectations, including our warehouse and e-commerce comparable sales growth rates, membership renewal rates, new member sign-ups, gross margin, earnings, earnings per share, new warehouse openings, or dividend or stock repurchase policies could cause the price of our stock to decline.
+Any failure to meet or delay in meeting these expectations, including our warehouse and e-commerce comparable sales growth rates, membership renewal rates, new member sign-ups, gross margin, earnings, earnings per share, new warehouse openings, or dividend or stock repurchase policies could cause the market price of our stock to decline.